 Indianapolis Metropolitan High School is a free public school offering a high school education to students in grades 9-12.
-Indy Met is a best fit school for students experiencing significant barriers with an emphasis on ensuring students enroll in college or enter into a career that offers a living-wage post-graduation.
+Indianapolis Met is a best-fit school for students experiencing circumstances that may present a barrier to education.
+Our school places an emphasis on ensuring students enroll in college or enter into a career that offers a living wage post-graduation.

 Indianapolis Met is designed to serve students who are experiencing circumstances that may become barriers to their education.
 Barriers may include:

 - Teen pregnancy